 Summertime brings the Midnight Sun, which is more than happy to melt the snow away.
 Have you ever wanted to know more about Santa’s most important helpers?
 Join a summertime reindeer excursion to learn more about how real Lapland reindeer herders live, work and play.

 Water lovers will want to hop in a canoe to traverse the calm waters of Lake Hangasjärvi and raging rivers of Salla.
 Or stand in the reeds and cast your fly over the waters of the Naruska river.
-Patience is a virtue, and you might be rewarded with a grayling or two for your patience.
+Patience is a virtue, and you might be rewarded with a grayling or two for your wait.

 The vast majority of Salla is uninhabited and wild, with over 300 kilometers of hiking routes threading through the Salla wilderness.
 Discover natural wonders like the Giant’s Kettles of Kalliovaara.
 Climb to peak of Sorsatunturi in Tuntsa.
 Or just say hello to the curious and friendly Siberian Jays that accompany you along the Kaunisharju hiking path.